riceissa/vim-cuaccp/README.markdown

 I think these desiderata are pretty "commonsense": gedit follows all of them.

+## Features

+In addition to following the desiderata listed above, this plugin offers the
+following:

+-   Stripping of preceding and trailing newlines.
+If text is copied in Vim using visual line mode and standard mappings (e.g. `V"+y`), a trailing newline is included in the clipboard.
+I find that I rarely want this, so this plugin strips these newlines.
+If you want to disable this, set TODO

+-   Selective mappings.
+All mappings are provided using `<Plug>` mappings.
+Set `g:cuaccp_no_mappings` if you want to disable the provided mappings so you can map them on your own.

+-   Pasting with linebreaks.
+(TODO replace the dummy implementation.)
+    This mapping is not enabled by default.

+        imap <C-G><C-V> <Plug>CuaccpICGCV

 ## Installation

 The plugin works with the major plugin managers.
 For instance with